eic/edpm/pip_readme.md

 > ejpm install ejana         # build and install ejana and its dependencies
 ```

-It also provides a possibility to fine control over dependencies
+It also provides a possibility to adopt existing installations and have a fine control over dependencies

 ```bash
 > ejpm set root /opt/root6_04_16           # manually add cern ROOT location to use